-Over the last few days, Bukstein and Michelle MacDonald also made contact with the hosting company for our website in an attempt to have content removed from Missing in Minnesota.
+Over the last few days, Bukstein and Michelle MacDonald also made contact with the hosting company for our website in an attempt to have the content removed from Missing in Minnesota.

-In October 2017, an Harassment Restraining Order was granted against Bukstein by a 73-year-old woman in St. Paul.
+In October 2017, a Harassment Restraining Order was granted against Bukstein by a 73-year-old woman in St. Paul.
 Bukstein was accused of making unwanted phone calls and leaving messages.
 The woman testified that Bukstein walked into her home unannounced and uninvited.

 Bukstein connected to Evavold, Grazzini-Rucki, MacDonald, and Young

 Bukstein is back working with Dede Evavold, Sandra Grazzini-Rucki, and Angela Young.
 As she did in Ohio, Bukstein filed complaints in 2013 against nearly every licensed professional involved in the divorce between Sandra Grazzini-Rucki and David Rucki.

 Bukstein was pictured (wearing turquoise) with Angela Young (far left), Dale Nathan, and Dede Evavold (far right) outside the Stearns County Courthouse in 2015.

 Nathan, who told the Star Tribune in April 2015 that he was in a car driven by Grazzini-Rucki on the night she abducted her daughters near the girls’ home in Lakeville on April 19, 2013, died in 2016.

 In July 2016, Grazzini-Rucki was found guilty on six counts of deprivation of parental rights for her role in the disappearance of her daughters and Evavold was convicted in September 2016 of six felonies for her role in the disappearance of Grazzini-Rucki’s daughters.